Drug Interactions between vancomycin and Xanax

 Interactions between your drugs

-There were no interactions found in our database between vancomycin and Xanax - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between vancomycin and Xanax.This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Vancomycin is in the drug class glycopeptide antibiotics.

 - Vancomycin is used to treat the following conditions:

 - Bone infection